 25 (6) years.
 Facilities may be added to the list at any time.
-The Growth Management Act further mandates
+The Growth Management Act further mandates facilities, both existing and new, and on how they should be incorporated into local comprehensive plans and permitting approaches.

 The GMA requires coordination between cities and large ports, which are designated essential public facilities under RCW 36.70A.200 and RCW 47.06.140.